MediaComem/comem-archioweb/guides/deploy-in-the-cloud.md

 ![Heroku: configure environment variables](./images/heroku-05-config-vars.png)

-This should get rid of the error in your application logs.
+Setting the variable should restart your application and get rid of the error in the logs.